mrWh1te/Botmation/README.md

 # Getting Started

 Botmation is a NodeJS library written in TypeScript.
-You'll need NodeJS and the TypeScript compiler (`tsc`) installed, if you haven't already, follow this guide.
+You'll need [node.js](http://nodejs.org/) LTS and the TypeScript compiler (`tsc`) installed globally (or some kind of transpiling).

-> todo the guide above in another doc, hopefully just links

 Install
 -------

-First make sure you have installed the latest version of [node.js](http://nodejs.org/) (You may need to restart your computer after this step).

 <img alt="Orange Bot" src="https://raw.githubusercontent.com/mrWh1te/Botmation/master/assets/art/orange_bot.PNG" width="175" align="right">

-Install Botmation with `npm`:
+Install Botmation with `npm` and save it as a dependency:

-    npm i -s botmation
+    npm install -s botmation

-If you're just getting started, install `puppeteer` & `@types/puppeteer`:
+If you're just getting started, install `puppeteer` latest v2 & `@types/puppeteer` v3.0.1:

-    npm i -s puppeteer @types/puppeteer
+    npm install -s puppeteer@">=2.0.0 <3.0.0" @types/puppeteer@3.0.1

+While `Botmation` source code works with major version 3, 4, and 5, the e2e testing has a bug that is limiting the packaging, as of this moment.
+If you want to use Botmation with the latest version, you'll need to close the repo locally and work from the playground bot.
+From there you can install the latest `@types/puppeteer` and `puppeteer` then build Botmation source code with it, just the E2E tests will become unstable.

 Library Reference
 -----------------

-After intalling through `npm`, you can import any `BotAction` from the main module:
+After intalling through `npm`, you should import all `BotAction`'s from the main module:
 ```javascript
 import { chain, goTo, screenshot } from 'botmation'
 ```

-The `BotAction`'s are organized in various files, by groups, in the `/actions` directory of the library.
+But, as a reference, the `BotAction`'s are organized in multiple files, by type, in the `/actions` directory of the library.

-As of v2.0.x, there are 13 groups of actions you can import from:
+As of v2.0.x, there are 13 groups of actions to build from:

- - assembly-line
+ - `assembly-line`
-    - assembly and run `BotAction`'s in lines
+    - assemble and run `BotAction`'s in lines
- - console
+ - `console`
     - log messages to the nodeJS console
- - cookies
+ - `cookies`
     - read/write page cookies
- - errors
+ - `errors`
     - try/catch errors in assembly-lines
- - files
+ - `files`
-    - customize `BotAction`'s for cookies, and output
+    - customize `BotAction`'s for cookies and outputs
- - indexed-db
+ - `indexed-db`
     - read/write to page's IndexedDB
- - inject
+ - `inject`
     - insert new injects into a line of `BotAction`'s
- - input
+ - `input`
-    - Input as a User into a page like type and click
+    - simulate User input like typing and clicking with a mouse
- - local-storage
+ - `local-storage`
-    - read/write from a page's local storage
+    - read/write/delete from a page's Local Storage
- - navigation
+ - `navigation`
-    - change the page's URL, wait for form submissions
+    - change the page's URL, wait for form submissions to change page URL, back, forward, refresh
- - output
+ - `output`
     - output files to local disk like screenshots, pdf's
- - utilities
+ - `utilities`
     - handle more complex logic patterns like if statements and for loops

 Documentation
 -------------

-To learn about the available Bot Actions, how to chain them together, and how to make your own, visit the [Botmation: Actions documentation](/src/botmation/actions/README.md).
+To learn about the available `BotAction`'s visit the [Botmation: BotAction's Documentation](/src/botmation/actions/README.md).

 Examples
 --------

-In the `./src/examples` [directory](/src/examples), exists a small collection of simple bots, to help you get going.
+In the `./src/examples` [directory](/src/examples) of this repo (excluded from the npm module), exists a small collection of simple bots, to help you get going.

 You can clone this repo, install npm dependencies, then build the source code: